What is React Framework?

 First and foremost, web development is by far the most common career that requires knowledge of React.
 It might seem like the hot new thing, but given how effective it is, we believe it is here to stay.
 Your work will be ten times easier using React, and your company’s websites will perform to a high standard with very little effort.

-Mobile and web app development is the main purpose of React, and it’s likely your first job will be in either of these spaces.
+Mobile and web app development is the main purpose of React, and it’s likely your first Digital Nomad job will be in either of these spaces.
 Big companies like Netflix, Uber and Facebook are always looking for React developers to help them maintain their products.
 Start-ups are more likely to use it from the get-go, giving you some great opportunities to start a project from scratch.

 And what about those non-development jobs?
 As an interface development tool, it should come as no surprise that UI and UX designers are likely to encounter React.
 Your job will be more design than development-based, but understanding how to speak to the development team will do wonders for the project.
 Likewise, SEO professionals should be aware of the powerful functions that React provides.
 Even marketing and content teams would benefit from individuals that understand the framework.